elibroftw/blog.elijahlopez.ca/content/posts/anti-communism.md

 Counter-examples:

-- In 2020 capitlism = more than enough food.
+- In 2020 capitalism = more than enough food.
 2022: food shortage.
 - US collects $1T per year in taxes, $3.2T = wealth of all billionaires, malaria costs $10B tops to solve, US donates $10B/yr to the UN.
   - If the US can't solve malaria globally with $10B (not to mention military spending), then what good would $3.2T do?
   - Not to mention the debt each country has.
 If we wanted to solve malaria, why don't we just take $10B in debt and solve it?